Chance The Rapper Debuts Powerful New Song 48 Hours After Writing It

-Chance The Rapper stopped by “The Late Show with Stephen Colbert” Monday night to perform an unreleased song the artist wrote just two days before his appearance.
+Chance The Rapper stopped by “The Late Show with Stephen Colbert” Monday night to perform an unreleased song the artist wrote just two days earlier.

 He performed the new song, which remains untitled, alongside Daniel Caesar.